Gabe Cazares

-Early history
+Early life

 Cazares was born to Mexican parents on 31 January 1920, in Alpine, Texas, as one of nine children.
 His family moved to Los Angeles, where he worked in the Civilian Conservation Corps.
 He attended Los Angeles City College on a track scholarship, where he set a record for the junior college 2-mile run which stood for 11 years.
 He also attended Fresno State College and Texas Christian University, where he earned his Bachelor of Arts degree in sociology, and the University of Maryland, College Park.
 He received his master's degree in business management from Jackson College in Honolulu, Hawaii.
 Much of his college work was complete while he was in the military.
 He joined the Army Air Forces in 1941 three weeks after the attacks on Pearl Harbor and rose to the rank of lieutenant colonel.

 Political career

 Cazares retired from military service in 1966 to become a stockbroker.
 He moved to Clearwater, Florida soon afterwards and became a social activist, campaigning for desegregation and improved housing for minorities.

 In 1975, Cazares was elected mayor by a margin of fewer than 500 votes in a campaign that he entered as an underdog.
 His resounding victory was noteworthy because he was a Democrat and Hispanic in a largely Republican city then home to few Hispanics.
 He was a somewhat controversial mayor, frequently clashing with his colleagues on the City Commission and alienating important Democrats in the local political establishment.
 Nonetheless he gained popularity for his campaigning on behalf of the city's elderly population and the increasing openness he brought to City Hall.

 He twice ran unsuccessfully for Congress, in 1976 against U.S. Rep. C. W. Bill Young, R-Indian Shores, and in 1986 against Rep. Mike Bilirakis, R-Tarpon Springs.

 Cazares resigned as mayor in 1978, but was elected county commissioner in 1980.
 He held that post until Republican George Greer defeated him in 1984.
 Greer would later receive national attention as the judge in the controversial Terri Schiavo case.
 In 1991, Cazares was elected to the Common Cause National Governing Board.

 His 1998 complaint that Taco Bell's television advertisements featuring a Spanish speaking Chihuahua dog were offensive and demeaning to Mexicans and Mexican-Americans, gained attention in the newspapers.

 In 2005 he criticized CNN for cutting away from Florida Governor Jeb Bush's speech just as he began to repeat a warning about Hurricane Wilma in Spanish - after the warning in English.
 Cazares called it dangerously insensitive to Florida's large Spanish speaking population.